nvidia-holoscan/holohub/applications/cuda_quantum/README.md

 The application uses three types of operators:

 - `ClassicalComputeOp`: This operator performs classical computations.
-It creates a quantum kernel and a Hamiltonian.
+It also creates a quantum kernel representing the initial ansatz, or guess of the state of the system, and a Hamiltonian.

 - `QuantumComputeOp`: This operator performs quantum computations.
-It uses the quantum kernel and Hamiltonian from `ClassicalComputeOp` to compute the energy and parameter using VQE.
+It uses the quantum kernel and Hamiltonian from `ClassicalComputeOp` to iterate towards the ground state energy and parameter using VQE.

 - `PrintOp`: This operator prints the result from `QuantumComputeOp`.